everx-labs/ever-cli/README.md

 --addr <ADDR>                                 Contract address.
 --async_call <ASYNC_CALL>                     Disables wait for transaction to appear in the network after call command.
 --balance_in_tons <BALANCE_IN_TONS>           Print balance for account command in tons.
 If false balance is printed in nanotons.
---debug_fail <DEBUG_FAIL>                     When enabled tonos-cli executes debug command on fail of run or call command.
+--debug_fail <DEBUG_FAIL>                     When enabled ever-cli executes debug command on fail of run or call command.
 Can be enabled with values 'full' or 'minimal' which set the trace level for debug run and disabled with value 'none'.
 --depool_fee <DEPOOL_FEE>                     Value added to the message sent to depool to cover its fees (change will be returned).
 --is_json <IS_JSON>                           Cli prints output in json format.
 --keys <KEYS>                                 Path to the file with keypair.